Moral autonomy and the rejection of divine command ethics are possible within the framework of a religious worldview.

 Kant’s position on moral autonomy does not fundamentally differ from that of Thomas Paine, but he put it far less bluntly than Paine did.

-Religious ethics is similar to the attitude of the child between 5 and 9 years old.
-It is too concerned with rules that are experienced…
+Religious ethics is similar to the attitude of a child.
+It is too concerned with rules that are experienced as sacrosanct.

 Divine command ethics has the reputation of being a stable basis for morality.
 Even among unbelievers this reputation is seldom contested.